EgwDean/Web-Project-24-25/babis_login/REAMDE.md

 <br><br>
 # Complete Flow:
 <br>
 1.)
-User submits the form: The form data is sent to insert.php via POST.
+User submits the form: The form data is sent to insert.php via POST.   <br>
 2.)
-PHP checks the request: It verifies if the request method is POST.
+PHP checks the request: It verifies if the request method is POST.    <br>
 3.)
-Database connection: The script attempts to connect to the database.
+Database connection: The script attempts to connect to the database.    <br>
 4.)
-Data retrieval: It retrieves the submitted form data.
+Data retrieval: It retrieves the submitted form data.                      <br>
 5.)
-Prepare and execute SQL: The script prepares an SQL insert statement and executes it with the retrieved data.
+Prepare and execute SQL: The script prepares an SQL insert statement and executes it with the retrieved data.    <br>
 6.)
-Success or error: If successful, a success message is shown; if not, an error message is displayed.
+Success or error: If successful, a success message is shown; if not, an error message is displayed.       <br>